 The loss is tax deductible, regardless of the amount, when the collection right is prescribed.

 Moreover, losses are tax deductible in case of derecognition of bad debts applied in compliance with accounting standards (both Italian GAAP and IFRS), always provided the inherence test is met.

 Deduction of charitable contributions is allowed.
 The amounts allowed for deductions depend on the specific features of the recipient entity, and specific limitations are set by the law.

 For IRES purposes, expenses for gifts and entertainment that meet the requirements (both qualitative and quantitative) contained in the specific Ministerial Decree are fully deductible in the tax period in which they are incurred.
 Entertainment expenses that do not meet these requirements cannot be deducted.
-As of FY 2016, the thresholds for the tax deductibility are increased.

 Expenses related to gifts with a value of EUR 50 or less are entirely deductible.

 For IRES purposes, the deduction for travel expenses incurred within the municipality is limited to 75% of the amount incurred.
 However, the VAT related to such costs is fully recoverable.